3nth/scrypted-elgato/README.md

-# An Elgato KeyLight plugin
+# An Elgato plugin for Scrypted

+Supports Elgato Key Light & KeyLight Air

+## Development

+You need a running Scrypted server and should first login to it using:

+    npx scrypted login [ip]

-## npm commands
+### npm commands
  * npm run scrypted-webpack
  * npm run scrypted-deploy <ipaddress>
  * npm run scrypted-debug <ipaddress>

-## scrypted distribution via npm
- 1. Ensure package.json is set up properly for publishing on npm.
- 2. npm publish

-## Visual Studio Code configuration
+### Visual Studio Code configuration

-* If using a remote server, edit [.vscode/settings.json](blob/master/.vscode/settings.json) to specify the IP Address of the Scrypted server.
+* If using a remote server, edit [.vscode/settings.json](.vscode/settings.json) to specify the IP Address of the Scrypted server.
 * Launch Scrypted Debugger from the launch menu.